ravendb/bootcamp/src/Unit-1/lesson6/README.md

 ### Step 2: Initialize the `DocumentStore`

 Let's do it using our good friend pattern `DocumentStoreHolder`.
-You learned about it in the [Lesson 3](../lesson3/README.md).
+You learned about it in [Lesson 3](../lesson3/README.md).

-Note that if the database specified in the `DefaultDatabase` does not exists, a new one will be created (Yes!
-It is simple like that.
-Remember RavenDB philosophy is "Safe by defaylt.
+Note that if the database specified in the `DefaultDatabase` does not exist, a new one will be created (Yes!
+It is simple as that.
+Remember, RavenDB's philosophy is "Safe by defaylt.
 Optimized by Efficiency", but could be "Just works!")

 ````csharp